L13/vscode-diff/README.md

 * `l13Diff.openToSide` - Set true if a diff or file should open to the side.
 * `l13Diff.ignore` - A list of files and folders which should be ignored.
 Supports * for names.
 * `l13Diff.openFavoriteAndCompare` - Set true if a click on a favorite diff should start a comparison.
 * `l13Diff.ignoreEndOfLine` - Set true if a comparison for text files should ignore line endings (CR/LF).
 Supports only ASCII based and UTF-16 BE/LE encoded files.
-If `files.associations` is set in the user config, whose extension names will be used, too.
+The text file detection uses the extension name definitions of all installed extensions or the property `files.associations` in the user settings.
+If a file isn't detected as a text file the extension name has to be added to `files.associations` like `"*.extname": "language"`.

 ## Predefined Variables